Weekday Calculator

 Can I trust results for historical dates?

 The calculator applies Gregorian calendar rules consistently.
-That is accurate for modern dates, but dates before October 15, 1582 may differ from records kept under the Julian calendar.
+That is accurate for modern dates, but dates before October 15, 1582 may differ from records kept under the Julian calendar or from countries that adopted the Gregorian calendar later.

 What are day of year and ISO week number useful for?